donkirkby/chess-kit/raw_rules/rules.md

 If both players chose the same two cards, then both cards are eliminated and no pieces move.
 If each player chose one matching card and one different card, then the matching card is eliminated and the other card makes two moves.
-You may move any combination of pieces that match the cards and pawns, but you may never move the same pawn twice in one turn.
+When one card makes two moves, the two moves may be with the same piece or different pieces, even with different piece types, so long as each move matches the rules described above.
+Whether you're using one card or two, you may not move the same pawn twice in one turn.

 If you play a card, and it's not eliminated by matching your opponent's card, you must make a move with that piece type or with your least valuable, movable piece type.
+For example, if you play a rook card, have no rooks left, but do have at least one pawn that can move, you must move a pawn.

+Once all the moves are finished, the player with four cards face up puts them all back in their hand.
+The other player leaves the two cards face up.

+### Rare cases
 Chess pieces move as in normal chess.
+If you only remember the basic rules, you can probably skip this section and come back to it if you have questions.

 Pawns can move two squares from the second rank.
 Castling is allowed with a king card, if neither the king nor the rook have moved and the squares between them are empty.
 It doesn't matter if an opponent's piece is threatening the king's square or any of the squares it will move through.
 Pawns do not capture en passant, but they do promote when they reach the back rank.

-Once all the moves are finished, the player with four cards face up puts them all back in their hand.
-The other player leaves the two cards face up.
+### Example
 Here's an example turn, starting with White's Knight and Rook cards left on the table from the previous turn.